jlevy/og-equity-compensation/README.md

 🚧 This section currently mostly covers startups;
 what later-stage resources are available?

-Compensation data is hard to come by, and also is highly situational, as it depends greatly on role, sector, where a company and the employee is located, and the possible value that individual may specifically bring to the company.
+Compensation data is highly situational.
+What an employee receives in equity, cash, and benefits depends on the role they’re filling, the sector they work in, where they and the company are located, and the possible value that specific individual may bring to the company.

+Any compensation data out there is hard to come by.
-Companies often pay for compensation data from [vendors](https://www.advanced-hr.com/products-overview), but this data is usually not available to candidates.
+Companies often pay for this data from [vendors](https://www.advanced-hr.com/products-overview), but it’s usually not available to candidates.

 For **startups**, a variety of data is easier to come by.
 We give some overview here of early-stage Silicon Valley tech startups;